git/git.github.io/rev_news/drafts/edition-104.md

 + [TypeScript Monorepo with NPM workspaces](https://www.yieldcode.blog/post/npm-workspaces/)
   by Dmitry Kudryavtsev on yield code(); blog.
 + [The "Schrödinger's tree object": is it there or not?](https://matheustavares.gitlab.io/posts/empty-tree):
-  Matheus Tavares finds about hard-coded empty tree object (2022).
+  Matheus Tavares finds about the hard-coded empty tree object (2022).

 <!---
 __Easy watching__